plaovem/plaovem.github.io/README.md

 # Welcome to Ruibing Homepages

-I am currently a Ph.D student in Nanyang Technological University
+I currently work as a Scientist I in the A*Star, Singapre.

 ## Research Interest